openedx/edx-platform/docs/guides/testing/testing.rst

 Running Javascript Unit Tests
 -----------------------------

-Before running Javascript unit tests, you will need to have be running Firefox or Chrome in a container visible to your edx-platform container.
+Before running Javascript unit tests, you will need to have be running Firefox or Chrome in a place visible to edx-platform.
 If running this in devstack, you can run ``make dev.up.firefox`` or ``make dev.up.chrome``.
 Firefox is the default browser for the tests, so if you decide to use chrome, you will need to prefix the test command with ``SELENIUM_BROWSER=chrome SELENIUM_HOST=edx.devstack.chrome`` (if using devstack).

 We use Jasmine to run JavaScript unit tests.
 To run all the JavaScript tests::